geudde/attic-chest/pages/13.reference/01.porden/docs.md

 In heavenly beauty shines the Sylph confest,
 And thus his lips the astonish'd maid addrest.

-" Fear not, Maria ! — Since by chance reveal'd 680
+" Fear not, Maria! — Since by chance reveal'd 680
 " The truth from thee which yet I wish'd conceaPd;